Komeito: Domestic policy

 Domestically, the party proposals include reduction of the central government and bureaucracy, increased transparency in public affairs, and increased local (prefectural) autonomy with the private sector playing an increased role.
 Komeito also supports reducing the consumption tax rate, reducing school fees and offering child allowances.
 In accordance with its public affairs transparency platform, it was reported that since September 2016, the Komeito conducted independent analyses for possible environmental contamination of the proposed Toyosu market site.
 The Komeito officially raised its environmental concerns later regarding Toyosu market during the 5 October 2016 Tokyo Metropolitan Assembly Session.
 In response, the newly appointed Tokyo Governor, Yuriko Koike, cited possible disciplinary action towards those responsible for the Toyosu project.

-Komeito embraces market liberalism to some extent, but it also emphasizes social welfare, and officially puts forward "Humanitarian socialism" as its main ideology.
+Komeito embraces market liberalism to some extent, but it also emphasizes social welfare, and officially puts forward "humanitarian socialism" as its main ideology.

 Security policy

 In contrast with the LDP, Komeito has generally been more cautious about efforts to expand the Japan Self-Defense Forces (JSDF).
 At its founding, the party adhered to absolute pacifism, rejecting both the constitutionality of the JSDF and the military alliance with the US.
-Softening its views later, Komeito backed LDP proposals, such as a 2004 vote to dispatch the JSDF to support allied operations in Afghanistan and Iraq, and prime minister Shinzo Abe's revision of the security laws to expand military powers in July 2015, although it did manage to moderate the policy on the latter.
+Softening its views later, Komeito backed LDP proposals, such as a 2004 vote to dispatch the JSDF to support allied operations in Afghanistan and Iraq, and prime minister Shinzo Abe's revision of the security laws to expand military powers through the Legislation for Peace and Security in July 2015, although it did manage to moderate the policy on the latter.

 Social policy

 On 24 April 2019, joint task force efforts with its coalition partner resulted in the passing of a bill mandating reparations and having the coalition government issue a formal apology to sterilization victims of the defunct Eugenic Protection Act, thus to advance human rights awareness in the wake of lawsuits related to the history of eugenics in Japan.

-Despite the party's conservative ideology, it supports the protection and expansion of LGBT rights.
+The party supports the protection and expansion of LGBT rights.